go-crzy/color-php/README.md

 is useful to demonstrate [go-crzy/crzy](https://github.com/go-crzy/crzy).
 To test the project, we assume you have composer and run on Unix/Linux

-Start by downloading the JUnit 5 console:
+Start by downloading the dependencies:

 ```bash
 composer install